CHAOWEICHIU/functional-javascript-currying/README.md

-# Declarative Style VS Imperative Style
+# Declarative Style V.S.
+Imperative Style

 > :heart: A programmer’s dream is to write code, and be able to re-use it with little effort!